 Based on Essay For All Experts, Hodgkin’s lymphoma at stage 4 is characterized by cancer spreading through the lymphatic system.
 It is available to other organs including the bone marrow.

-Diagnosis of Hodgkin’s Lymphoma according to Essay For All Professionals
+Diagnosis of Hodgkin’s Lymphoma

 Whenever a person is suspected of having Hodgkin’s lymphoma, a caregiver will perform scans, procedures or tests to identify the source of the problem.
 The tests also help to determine if the cancer is present and how far it has spread.
 The standard Hodgkin’s lymphoma diagnoses are;